Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Homotopical invariance

-In this theorem, we do not have to assume that the operad $\Xi_m$ are finitely generated.
+In this theorem, we do not have to assume that the operad $\Xi_m$ consists of finitely generated dg-modules.
 In particular, we can apply the theorem to the $E_n$-operads considered in~\cite{KontsevichMotives} formed by the semi-algebraic chain complex of the Fulton-MacPherson operad.